GabeScott/standard-works-vault/General Conference/1995 April - This Is the Work of the Master.md

 Now, my brethren and sisters, in conclusion I wish to leave with you one thought which I hope you will never forget.

 This church does not belong to its President.
 Its head is the Lord Jesus Christ, whose name each of us has taken upon ourselves.
 We are all in this great endeavor together.
-We are here to assist our Father in His work and His glory, “to bring to pass the immortality and eternal life of man” (Moses 1:39).
+We are here to assist our Father in His work and His glory, “to bring to pass the immortality and eternal life of man” ([[Moses 1.39|Moses 1:39]]).
 Your obligation is as serious in your sphere of responsibility as is my obligation in my sphere.
 No calling in this church is small or of little consequence.
 All of us in the pursuit of our duty touch the lives of others.
-To each of us in our respective responsibilities the Lord has said: “Wherefore, be faithful; stand in the office which I have appointed unto you; succor the weak, lift up the hands which hang down, and strengthen the feeble knees” (D&C 81:5).
+To each of us in our respective responsibilities the Lord has said: “Wherefore, be faithful; stand in the office which I have appointed unto you; succor the weak, lift up the hands which hang down, and strengthen the feeble knees” ([[D&C 81.5|D&C 81:5]]).

-“And in doing these things thou wilt do the greatest good unto thy fellow beings, and wilt promote the glory of him who is your Lord” (D&C 81:4).
+“And in doing these things thou wilt do the greatest good unto thy fellow beings, and wilt promote the glory of him who is your Lord” ([[D&C 81.4|D&C 81:4]]).

-Further, “And if thou art faithful unto the end thou shalt have a crown of immortality, and eternal life in the mansions which I have prepared in the house of my Father” (D&C 81:6).
+Further, “And if thou art faithful unto the end thou shalt have a crown of immortality, and eternal life in the mansions which I have prepared in the house of my Father” ([[D&C 81.6|D&C 81:6]]).

 All of us in this great cause are of one mind, of one belief, of one faith.